After two-decade hiatus, a matured Replacements return to rock

 As the discussions progressed, and the band learned of the other acts playing at Riot Fest - including contemporaries the Pixies, Dinosaur Jr. and Husker Du’s Bob Mould - “this thing kind of had legs,” Petryshyn said.

-The band is also due to headline Riot Fest in Denver on September 21.
+The band is also due to headline Riot Fest in Denver on Sept.
+21. (Editing by Eric Kelsey and David Storey)